SFU-CMPT-201/lecture-notes/08-synchronization.md

 * This is another synchronization primitive.
 * You can think of a semaphore as a lock with a count.
-    * A semaphore allows multiple threads to grab the same lock.
+    * A lock is either available or not available, i.e., binary.
+    * A semaphore is more flexible and indicates the availability as a count, i.e., *how many* are available.
+    * This is useful in scenarios where availability is not binary but a count, e.g., if you have available slots.
+We will look at an example later.
+    * If the availability count is 0, it means the semaphore is unavailable.
+    * If the availability count is greater than 0, it means the semaphore is available.
-    * You first need to initialize the semaphore with the max number of threads that you want to allow to grab the lock.
+    * You first need to initialize the semaphore with the max availability count.
 * In pthread, there are three functions to note.
     * `sem_init(sem_t *sem, int pshared, unsigned int value)`: the function that initializes the count to `value` for `sem`.
 This allows up to `value` number of threads to grab `sem`.